iodide-project/r-wasm/README.md

 ```

 (see the README file in that folder).
 This is important else all R calls to
 fortran result in segfaults of random errors.
-ALSO compile with `CFLAGS=-fPIC`.
+ALSO compile with `CFLAGS=-fPIC` (by editing makefile.u and saving as Makefile)

 ```